CorattiS86/Smart-Garden/README.md

 The reason of such 3 plants is that they present 3 different characteristics from the point of view of watering.

-For watering we decided to use drip irrigation.
+For watering we decided to use flow irrigation.
-The biggest challenge in drip irrigation is accurately determining how much and when to water.
+The biggest challenge in flow irrigation is accurately determining how much and when to water.

 Based on a reasearch, that you can find in the follow link

   "http://ucanr.edu/sites/scmg/files/30917.pdf"

 it is possible to see what influence irrigation for several kind of plant:
-  - ET (Evapotranspiration) factor
+  - ET° (Evapotranspiration) factor
   - Crop coefficent
   - Density
   - Exposure factor
   - Planted area
   - Irrigation efficency

+EVAPOTRANSPIRATION
+Is the combined effect of soil water evaporation and plant water transpiration in the sorrounding environment, and values are provided in tables based on months for a specific location (latitude, proximity to the sea, etc...), referred to a reference crop ET° (grass).
+We have found the table for own plant considering a mediterranean, center-south of italy environment.

-CROP EFFICENT
+CROP COEFFICIENT
 Crop coefficients, or species factors range from 0.1 to 0.9 and are divided into four categories:
   - Very low      < 0.1 (10% of ET°)